MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 If we choose API calls as our R - including writing to/reading from a Kafka topic as such - we would also not make a terrible decision, but would have to contend with the following problems:
 1. Some services, like analytics services make very few API calls, but require a lot of computing power anyway, and their consumption is mostly not based on how many calls they get.
-   This means that if the number of overall API calls to the system increases, the SCi gets better as the contribution of these services is devided by a larger number of calls
+   This means that if the number of overall API calls to the system increases, the SCI gets better as the contribution of these services is devided by a larger number of calls
 2. It creates no incentive to reduce unnecessary call/topic reads.
 In 2023 a large abount of RAM and CPU usage was saved by the voice-samrthome service by simply no longer processing state change information that had no relevance to the service.
 This lowered its carbon output, but with API calls as an R, it would have not lowered its SCI score.